 Whether white or blue, directly in the ground or in pots, plant Lily of the Nile !
 Thanks to the different varieties, every region can avail of these beautiful flowers.

 The scientific name of the plant means “plant of love” in ancient greek: Agapanthus.
-With elegant umbels perched atop tall scapes, this flower is know for indigo or deep blue colors, a great source of inspiration for the painter Monet.
+With elegant umbels perched atop tall scapes, this flower is known for indigo or deep blue colors, a great source of inspiration for the painter Monet.

 Brought North from South Africa by explorers from Holland in the XVIIth century, this plant is prized in mild climate areas, like along the Mediterranean or the Atlantic, because it isn’t considered very hardy.